Day 1: 9:00 am - 4:30 pm

 CALM is a brief, semi-structured, evidence-based psychotherapeutic intervention designed to help people with metastatic cancer and their caregivers manage the practical and profound problems associated with advanced disease.
 The primary goals of CALM are reducing and preventing psychological distress.

-This introductory workshop is designed for healthcare providers working clinically in oncology or palliative care settings.
+This day introductory workshop is designed for healthcare providers working in oncology or palliative care settings.
 Please note that registration priority will be given to those working clinically with a cancer population.

 Understand the CALM rationale, theoretical foundations, therapeutic domains & therapeutic processes